erizov/Professor/semester_9/lecture_56_os_performance/performance_profiling/README.md

 ### Application

-5. Can you implement Performance Profiling from memory without looking at the code?
+5. Can you implement PEffectivenessProfiling from memory without looking at the code?
 6. What real-world problem could you solve using Capability Profiling?

 ### Debugging